The Autumn Equinox

 The Sun crosses the celestial equator at both equinoxes.

-The Sun is ascending "springing" in March, and descending "falling" in September.
+The Sun is ascending "springing" in March,

 Equinox, which means "equal night" refers to a time when the length of day and night are equal.
 As the Sun crosses the celestial equator, the axis of the Earth points neither toward nor away from the Sun resulting in in 12 hours of darkness and light over the planet.

 ...
 Since the Earth's tilt relative to the Sun is constantly changing, the 12-hour symmetry can be only approximately true anywhere.
 However, if you look at the sunrise sunset times for your location, you find that it is several minutes off on this date.
 Why?
 It's because the refracting or bending effects of the Earth's atmosphere alters the observed time of sunrise and sunset.
 The Sun rises a little earlier and sets a little later due to this effect, causing the observed equinox to precede the true equinox by a few days in spring.
 In the fall it follows by a few days.
-Larry Sessions at Space.com
+Larry Sessions Originally for Space.com

 Seasons and the Celestial Sphere